abhaynayar/obsidian/notes/android.md

 ### adb

-Connect your Android device in debug mode.
+Connect your Android device in debug mode (or use Genymotion).

 Installing an app ``` adb install asdf.apk ```